CAVEconnectome/MeshParty/README.rst

     pip install meshparty

-We try to keep the pypi version up to date.
+Note: Version 2.0.0 or higher requires Python 3.10 or higher and offers reduced features for mesh analysis and visualization.
+Projects like pyvista are now easier and more powerful for work that was previously done in MeshParty.
+This package is still intended to be used for the Skeleton and MeshWork classes, but with reduced support for mesh analysis.

 To install the git version do:

 ::